BUT, if you catch them in time or if you are able to fix them, then you can also fix your relationship.

-He raises his voice, uses barbed words and overall tries to get a raise out of the avoider.
+He raises his voice, uses barbed words, and overall tries to get a rise out of the avoider.

-The avoider is a conflict avoider though, and shies away from any confrontation or tension.
+The avoider is a conflict avoider though and shies away from any confrontation or tension.

 #7.
 Reminder and Forgetful

-In the reminder-forgetful dance, one partner is responsible and detail oriented, while the other appears a lazy slacker.
+In the reminder-forgetful dance, one partner is responsible and detail-oriented, while the other appears a lazy slacker.

 Fixing Dysfunctional Relationships

-You are not stuck in any position or situation in life but it’s up to you where you will move and where you will end up.
+You are not stuck in any position or situation in life, but it’s up to you where you will move and where you will end up.

-The same is true for dysfunctional relationships: it’s wholly up to you to stay stuck in them or to transform them into healthy and invigorating relationships.
+The same is true for dysfunctional relationships: it’s wholly up to you to stay stuck in them or transform them into healthy and invigorating relationships.

 There’s a strong element in dysfunctional relationship dances where the partners expect the other to be extreme and they automatically go on the other extreme end just to start with an advantage.
 Or sometimes just to annoy their partners.

-Instead of falling for these hollow power games, start meeting half way.
+Instead of falling for these hollow power games, start meeting halfway.

 When you moderate yourself, you also make it easier for your partner to moderate themselves.